mweinelt/python-tlds/README.rst

 Automatically updated list of valid TLDs for Python
 ###################################################

+*Fork that does not require internet access during build.*

 The `tlds` module provides a a set of valid TLDs directly taken from IANA_.
 The package is automatically updated daily.

 Available on PyPI_.